shyeokchoi/cbindgen-example/README.md

 3. Link the generated static library to create an executable.

 ## Manipulating the generated header to avoid compile error
-Since `cbindgen` doesn't currently add forward declarations, you might encounter compile errors as your header file become larger and more complex.
+Since `cbindgen` doesn't currently add forward declarations, you might encounter compile errors as your header file becomes larger and more complex.
 To address this issue, you can find a workaround example, at `rust-part/build.rs`.

 # How to Run